armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 ## Set up Gate to listen on the `/api/v1` path

-The Spinnaker microservice "Gate" serves as the API for Spinnaker.
-We want to configure it to listen on a specific path, rather than requiring different hosts or ports to differentiate it from the UI of Spinnaker.
+The Spinnaker microservice "Gate" serves as the API gateway for Spinnaker.
+Configure it to listen on a specific path rather than requiring different hosts or ports to differentiate it from the UI of Spinnaker.

 Create these two files (you may have to create several directories):